SENPAI-Molecular-Dynamics/SENPAI/README.md

 - **No complicated file formats:** The MDS, MDM, and MDP file formats developped for SENPAI can be hand-written!
 No need for special software.
 Quickly and easily prepare simulations and adjust them with no hassle.
 Simulations are rendered as XYZ, and can be immediately viewed using existing software without prior conversion!

-- **Full C99 compliance, no libraries needed:** SENPAI is 100% compliant with the C99 standard.
-No extra libraries are required!

-- **Efficient computing model:** the ONICHaN (Optimized Numerical Integration, Classical Harmonics, and N-body) model was tailored for SENPAI over months of work.
+- **Efficient computing model:** the ONICHaN (Optimized Numerical Integration, Classical Harmonics, and N-body) force field was tailored for SENPAI over months of work.
 Inspired by the AMBER family of force fields, it allows SENPAI to compute forces with unprecedented efficiency.

 # Documentation